bahrus/xtal-element/README.md

 1. Objects
 2. Arrays

-In the example above, they are all objects.
-In this case, the LHS is expected to be a reference to a DOM, or multiple DOM elements.
+In the example above, both of the lines inside the outer array are objects.
+In this case, the LHS is expected to be a symbolic reference to a DOM element, or multiple DOM elements (via the domCache property).
 And the right hand side is a props / event tuple, as we mentioned.

 But you can also include an array in the expression: